true-wealth/3a-transfer-reference/index.md

 *   The contributions made in the previous ten years in accordance with Article 7 paragraph 1.
 *   The contributions made as a purchase in the previous ten years, including an indication of which contribution gaps have been offset as a result.

 In order to implement these requirements efficiently and in compliance with the law, we have developed a new process in which all relevant data is transmitted directly in the remittance information which can contain up to 140 characters (according to SIX Swiss Payment Standards).
 This process makes it possible to transfer the information completely and unambiguously between the foundations without the need for additional communication channels such as letters or emails.
 The chosen format is designed to summarize all relevant data in a compact structure of no more than 140 characters.
-It contains the first and last name, date of birth, regular contributions, purchases and the purchase year, supplemented by a checksum to ensure that the data has been transferred correctly.
+It contains the first and last name, version, date of birth, regular contributions, purchases and the purchase year, supplemented by a checksum to ensure that the data has been transferred correctly.
 This document explains the implementation of the compact and secure digital transmission of contribution and purchase data with a checksum.

 Advantage of this solution: